wmarkow/arduino-sandbox/fox-hunting-stm8/README.md

 | 5.0 | Sleep | Active Halt |  0.2 |  0.2 |   0.2  |

 *Interesting, the datasheet says that Si4438 in Tx@20dBm takes ~76mA of current.

+# SI4438 spectrums
+Here examples of spectrum of CW, OOK, 2FSk and 2GFSK